 I am a diversity and inclusion specialist, running a small team of disability support workers around Adelaide.
 Currently we work from Elizabeth to Happy Valley.

 We are a small family business, and almost all of us have personal experience of disability or caring for loved ones with disabilities.
-We always set up a team of at least two support workers so we can still provide support with familiar people even when staff are unwell.
+We always set up a team of at least two support workers so we can still provide support with familiar people even when staff are unwell or having time off.
 We base our work on principles from:

 - Trauma Informed Care

 - The Social model of disability

 - The Dignity of Risk framework

 - The Recovery model of mental health service provision